-This User Requirement Document (URD) of the Ozone_cci project is summarising the user requirements for three ozone ECV (Essential Climate Variable) products, total ozone columns, nadir-based ozone profiles, and limb-based ozone profiles.
+This User Requirements Document (URD) of the ESA Ozone_cci+ project summarises the user requirements for four ozone ECV (Essential Climate Variable) products: total ozone columns, tropospheric ozone, nadir-based ozone profiles, and limb-based ozone profiles.
 Any ECV is generally based on an intermediate dataset called a "Fundamental Climate Data Record" (FCDR) defined as follows: An FCDR denotes a long-term data record, involving a series of instruments, with potentially changing measurement approaches, but with overlaps and calibrations sufficient to allow the generation of homogeneous products providing a measure of the intended variable that is accurate and stable enough for climate monitoring.
 FCDRs include the ancillary data used to calibrate them.
-This document is established consisting of a complete, structured set of individual end-user requirements for the three ozone ECV products and the FCDRs required to achieve them.
+This document is established consisting of a complete, structured set of individual end-user requirements for the four ozone ECV products and the FCDRs required to achieve them.

-The user requirements in this document are based on the ozone requirements of GCOS (GCOS-92; GCSO-107; GCOS-138; GCOS-143), the CMUG, IGACO(2004), and the WMO rolling requirements (WMO, 2020).
+The user requirements in this document are based on the ozone requirements of GCOS (GCOS-92; GCSO-107; GCOS-138; GCOS-143; GCOS-244 and GCOS-245), the CMUG, IGACO (2004), and the WMO rolling requirements (WMO, 2024).
 The first consolidated version of this URD (v1.1) was published in 2011.
-An important update was produced during Ozone_cci Phase-2 (URD v3.0, 2016) to provide a refinement of the ozone profile requirements for long-term monitoring and this version aligned with the final report of the 'Operoz' study for ESA on 'User requirements for monitoring of stratospheric ozone at high vertical resolution; Operoz: Operational ozone observations using limb geometry' (ESA, 2015).
+An important update was produced during Ozone_cci Phase-2 (URD v3.0, 2016) to provide a refinement of the ozone profile requirements for long-term monitoring which aligned with the final report of the Operoz study for ESA on 'User requirements for monitoring of stratospheric ozone at high vertical resolution; Operoz: Operational ozone observations using limb geometry' (ESA, 2015).

-In 2019/2020 an open consultation by the World Meteorological Organization (WMO) on ECV requirements was organized (WMO/GCOS, 2020).
-Subsequently an ad-hoc group of experts is working on the observational requirements for ECV ozone which will be proposed to GCOS in late 2020 or 2021.
+In 2019/2020, an open consultation by the World Meteorological Organization (WMO) on ECV requirements was started.
+Subsequently an ad-hoc group of experts has been working on the observational requirements for the ozone ECV.
+Based on the user input and discussions in this group, URD version 3.1 (March 2021) listed slightly revised and newly proposed GCOS requirements pre-empting on updated GCOS requirements were.